mwlon/pcodec/README.md

 in ascii.
 The next byte encodes the data type (e.g. `i64`).
 Then flags are encoded, which might affect the rest of the encoding.
+For instance, if delta encoding of order > 0 is on, then that many delta moments will be encoded in each of the following chunk metadata sections.

 Each chunk begins with a magic "chunk" byte.
 Then the metadata section follows, containing the number of numbers, the byte size of the compressed body to follow, and ranges (or prefixes) used to compress.
+There must be at least one number in each chunk.
 Each range has a count of numbers in the range, a lower and upper bound, a sequence of bits (the prefix), and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.